dylan-lang/dylan-tool/README.md

 the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

-* Auto-download the catalog from github rather than expecting it to be local.
+* Add a --help option.

+* Show installed versions (if any) in the 'list' command.

+* Add a --installed option to the 'list' command.

 * Put all non-opendylan packages in the Catalog at version "head".